 Surrey Docks Farm Response to Covid-19

-Our priorities at this time are ensuring the health and wellbeing of our staff and volunteers, maintaining animal care standards and planning new ways to connect with our participants – whose projects can no longer take place at the Farm for their safety.
-We also have serious financial concerns to address, our costs continue but income is drastically effected so we’ll need to look at new ways to sustain the Farm through this.
+Our priorities are ensuring the health and wellbeing of our staff and volunteers, maintaining animal care standards and supporting our more vulnerable participants to engage safely.
+We also have serious financial concerns to address, our costs continue but income is drastically effected so we are working on new ways to sustain the Farm in the future.

 What is the Farm doing?

 Here’s an update on what’s happening during the second lockdown:

 1. We have kept the Thames path and our river gardens open from 10am-4pm every day.
 When out for your daily walk, you can look down through the fence onto our goat yard and duck pond.
 During the winter months are fields are too wet for the livestock, so you can now see our goats, sheep, donkeys and pony in the yard.